 The fifth and final day is again a loop route.
 The course includes vast open sections of the Wadi Rum desert, whose surface has been compared to Mars 🚀.
 After facing short climbs in the canyons, you'll see the great blue arches for the first time, a symbol of victory 🏆.

 You will receive an email inviting you to call a team member.
-This way, you can ask all the questions you have about the event, training, food, equipment, or any other topic.
+This will give you the opportunity to ask any questions you may have regarding the event, training, food, equipment, or any other topic.

 Arrival of runners at Queen Alia International Airport

-Option to stay at the race hotel (Regency Palace Hotel) in Amman or at a hotel of your choice
+Option to stay in the race hotel (Regency Palace Hotel) in Amman or choose your own accommodation

-9 AM: Runners' briefing at the Regency Palace Hotel in Amman
+9 AM: Runner briefing at the Regency Palace Hotel in Amman

 Transfer to the base camp in the Wadi Rum desert